dd-pardal/tty-events/docs.md

 <a name="module_tty-events--Terminal.MouseEvent+x"></a>

 #### mouseEvent.x : <code>number</code>
-The x coordinate of where the mouse event happened.
-(1 = leftmost column.)
+The x coordinate of where the mouse event happened (1 = leftmost column).

 **Kind**: instance property of [<code>MouseEvent</code>](#module_tty-events--Terminal.MouseEvent)
 <a name="module_tty-events--Terminal.MouseEvent+y"></a>

 #### mouseEvent.y : <code>number</code>
-The y coordinate of where the mouse event happened.
-(1 = topmost row.)
+The y coordinate of where the mouse event happened (1 = topmost row).

 **Kind**: instance property of [<code>MouseEvent</code>](#module_tty-events--Terminal.MouseEvent)
 <a name="module_tty-events--Terminal.MouseEvent+button"></a>